22 Nov RANT: SERIOUSLY, TRAVEL INDUSTRY, WHERE HAS THE ‘SEXY’ GONE?

 The result?
 Fewer fabulous people in the employment pool, and low morale that means high staff turnover.
 Rinse and repeat.

 I keep banging on to employers that they need to change what they’re doing.
 They need to be disruptive and stand out from the crowd to attract the best candidates and—at a higher level—entice more fabulous folk to the industry.
 A bog-standard salary and the business card with a prestigious logo on it no longer cuts it.
 Great people, more than ever, are looking for flexibility, fun and high value travel benefits.

-Seriously, travel industry, it’s time to bring the sexy back.
+Seriously, the travel industry, it’s time to bring the sexy back.